Add a bookmark to get started

 REPRESENTATIVE MATTERS

-• Representing the same biopharmaceutical company and its directors and officers in several securities actions alleging that disclosures relating to the CVRs in the joint merger proxy statement, press releases, and earnings calls were false or misleading because the company allegedly never intended to obtain FDA approval in time for the CVR payment contigency to be met.
-The lead case, pending in federal court, recently was dismissed with prejudice.
+• Representing the same biopharmaceutical company and its directors and officers in several securities actions alleging that disclosures relating to the CVRs in the joint merger proxy statement, press releases, and earnings calls were false or misleading because the company allegedly never intended to obtain FDA approval in time for the CVR payment contingency to be met.
+All three case were dismissed.
+The Second Circuit recently affirmed the dismissal of the consolidated federal case

-• Representing the underwriters in an alleged class action asserting claims under both the Securities Act and the Securities Exchange Act based on allegations that the CEO of a biotech company falsified data in academic research papers.
+• Represented the underwriters in an alleged class action asserting claims under both the Securities Act and the Securities Exchange Act based on allegations that the CEO of a biotech company falsified data in academic research papers.
 The district court granted the underwriters' motion to dismiss all claims with prejudice.
-A global settlement was reached soon thereafter with no contribution from our clients;
+A global settlement was reached soon thereafter with no contribution from our clients

 Education